M-Hosseini80/english-dictionary/README.md

 The API of this project :
 https://dictionaryapi.dev/

-Generate one or more common English words library: https://www.npmjs.com/package/random-words
+Generate one or more common English words by: https://www.npmjs.com/package/random-words